 “Mitigating risks in the environment is critical,” says Andrews.
 “But it’s also important to create a nurturing and engaging space.”
 Here he suggests partnering with an organization like Lakeshore Learning, which offers “expertise in assessing space, aligning materials with program goals and working within budget constraints.”

-To create this functional but engaging space, Kathy M., who runs Just Like Home Childcare, Inc. in White Salmon, Washington, advises defining your spaces with furniture and creating different areas for play and activities, such as:
+To create this functional but engaging space, Kathy M., who runs Just Like Home Daycare, Inc. in White Salmon, Washington, advises defining your spaces with furniture and creating different areas for play and activities, such as:

 - Art.